 How Much Does Knee Replacement Cost?

 If you are considering knee replacement, you might need to think of it as shopping for a knee replacement.
-The total cost of a knee replacement goes beyond the surgery itself.
+Total knee replacement costs go beyond the surgery itself.
 There’s the doctor’s fee, physical therapy, and the cost of the artificial knee itself.
-Read on to learn what you can expect and some strategies for managing the cost of your treatment.
+Knowing what to expect and some payment strategies can help you manage the cost of knee replacement surgery.

 Insurance Coverage for a Knee Replacement